-Everyone feels relieved if police keep regular patrolling around.
-However, under the situation that police walk the beat in your neighborhood at daytime but never at night, you should be extra careful because this could be a red flag.
+Everyone feels relieved if the police keep regular patrolling around.
+However, under the situation that police walk the beat in your neighborhood in the daytime but never at night, you should be extra careful because this could be a red flag.

 #15.
 High Crime Rate

 Another thing that requires your notice is soaring street crime.